nolemmings/compare-json/README.md

     <tr>
       <td>--exit</td>
       <td>-e</td>
-      <td>Immediatly exits the process with error code 1 when an error was found.</td>
+      <td>Exits the process with error code 1 when at least one error was found.</td>
     </tr>
     <tr>
       <td>--separator</td>